Phantasy Star Portable 2

-After all the startup logos, the International version adds an extra warning prior to the title screen.
+After all the startup logos, the international versions add an extra warning prior to the title screen.

 All instances of the game's logo (including the opening cinematic) does not feature the Katakana spelling of the game's name alongside the logo.
-The option to go to the official website was also removed in the International version.
+The option to go to the official website was also removed in the international versions.

 The option to import items bought off the PSN Store was removed due to the DLC remaining exclusive to the Japanese version.